oryon-dominik/dotfiles/basic-tutorials/how-to_denfiles.md

     cmd /c mklink /j "$ps7_path" "$den_loc"
     ```

-8. check if everything runs as expected (install powershell-modules, etc.)\
+10. check if everything runs as expected (install powershell-modules, etc.)\

     TODO: link to win-install tutorial
     TODO: add an example `locations.ps1` and `projetcs.ps1`

-9. put your program-links into .local/shortcuts and add them to your desktop or taskbar
+11. put your program-links into .local/shortcuts and add them to your desktop or taskbar via script

-TODO: finish this tutorial
 TODO: write install-script following this tutorial
-TODO: expand to private settings
+TODO: expand to private settings & how-to-hold-secrets